waywardphilosopher/lookingforwisdom/content/posts/laozi.md

 +++
 categories = ["Philosopher Files"] date = 2021-03-18T11:00:00Z
-description = ""
 draft = false
 image = "/images/laozi.jpg"
 slug = "laozi"
-summary = "The legendary Chinese philosopher Laozi is associated with the long tradition of Daoism (or Taoism).
+description = "The legendary Chinese philosopher Laozi is associated with the long tradition of Daoism (or Taoism).
 But his work is famously elliptical and difficult. " tags = ["Philosopher Files"] title = "Finding Our Way With Laozi"